 Top spots such as Merial’s Frontline Plus and Bayer’s Advantix will last for a month and will kill ticks and fleas upon a blood meal.
 Frontline Plus is available for dogs and cats whereas Advantix is a dog-only product.

 The newest line of defence against ticks and fleas is in tablet form.
 This means no more worrying about your dog not liking the smell of the top spots or not sitting still, and bathing and swimming constraints.
 Tablets can be tricky to give to certain dogs, though.
 Elanco’s Comfortis is a monthly tablet and works well against fleas (not against ticks).
-MSD’s Bravecto will kill ticks and fleas and will continue working for three months.
+MSD’s Bravecto will kill ticks and fleas and will continue working for at least three months.
 The newest product from Merial is NexGard, which kills ticks and fleas and lasts for a month.
 To date, all the oral tick and flea treatments in South Africa are only registered to be used in dogs.

 For puppies and kittens under 8 weeks of age, we recommend Frontline Spray as needed.